V

 viticulture (noun)

 The cultivation of grapevines.
-(OD)
+The study of grape cultivation.
+(NOA)

 vocal fry (noun)